ValentinKil/ValentinKil.github.io/_pages/teaching.md

 All my teaching materials are available to students on the [digital campus](https://campusnumerique.ipesup.fr/login/index.php).

+- <a href="https://www.ipesup.fr/blog/2023/10/09/formulaire-mathematiques-ecg1" class="special-link"><i class="fas fa-fw fa-book zoom" aria-hidden="true"></i></a> Mathematics formularies for ECG1 and the corresponding [Erratum](https://valentinkil.github.io/files/pdf/ErrataECG1.pdf)

-<b><i>Coming soon. </i></b> I'm currently writing mathematics formularies for the students of the Economics and Business Prep classes.
+<b><i>Coming soon. </i></b> I'm currently writing mathematics formularies for the 2nd year students of the Economics and Business Prep classes.
 They will soon be available in the Ipesup building and online.

 While waiting for the formularies, here are some of the documents I wrote (in French) this year: